bc0119/project/README.md

 ## How To Navigate Through the Repo

 In the Movie Project Analysis folder, there is a zippedData folder and a working_code folder.
 In the zippedData folder, is the location of the data we used for our analysis.
 In the working_code folder, is the code we used in our analysis.
 The student.ipynb file is the final product-- code, data, and markdown.
+The Microsoft's Entry to Film Industry presentation pdf is our powerpoint, illustrating our analysis.
 The chart_pics folder contains the pictures of our charts created and saved from our code.

 ## Overview